akritikos/NoviSample/README.md

 An extra interface is provided, ```IpInfoProviderAsync``` to avoid repeated Task.Result calls.
 Sample console app uses the provided interface, API will use the async method.

+Additionally, we shall be using the concrete implementation of IpDetails since we need access to the IP address and don't want to change the specifications of a public interface.

 ## API

 ### Persistence